 Take the cap off the needle.

 Draw air into the syringe.
 Pull back the plunger to draw air into the syringe.
 Pull the plunger back to the mark (line) for the number of units of insulin you want to inject.
-NOTE: the mark on the syringe barrel nearest the needle is 0 (not 1).
+The mark on the syringe barrel nearest the needle is 0 (not 1).

 Inject air into the insulin.
 Hold the bottle on a flat surface with one hand.
 With your other hand, hold the syringe straight up and down.
 Slowly push in the plunger to inject air into the insulin.